Frequently Asked Questions

 We also talk about “trimesters” of the pregnancy.
 The first trimester includes conception up to 13 weeks, the second 13-26 weeks, and the third is 26 weeks until delivery.

 Obstetric ultrasound has been extensively studied and found to be safe for mom and baby.
 The current recommendations are to limit the use of ultrasound to that which is medically useful or necessary.
-In our office, we typically do ultrasounds at the following points: initial visit to confirm viability, an optional ultrasound for Down’s Syndrome screening, a detailed ultrasound around 26 weeks to assess baby’s anatomy, and an ultrasound for growth and fetal well-being at about 34 weeks.
+In our office, we typically do ultrasounds at the following points: initial visit to confirm viability, a detailed ultrasound around 20 weeks to assess baby’s anatomy, and an ultrasound for growth and fetal well-being at about 34 weeks.
 Other ultrasounds may be done based on medical necessity.

 We need an average of only 300 extra calories daily during pregnancy.
 Many women think they need to “eat for two”, but this would only lead to excess weight gain.
 For most women, the recommended weight gain is 1 pound per month for the first 3 months, then one pound per week through the rest of the pregnancy.
 Small frequent meals can help with nausea, heartburn, and feelings of low blood sugar.
 Eat what sounds good to you, but do your best to make good food choices.